-Any Residential Counselor determined injured on the job as defined under MGL ch.
+- Any Residential Counselor determined injured on the job as defined under MGL ch.
 152, will be compensated in accordance with applicable state law.
 In addition, the Employer will compensate employees during the initial waiting period, up to the first five (5) days of loss of work.
-Any Residential Counselor remaining out of work for more than twenty-one (21) days must reimburse the Employer for any time paid by the Employer during the first five (5) days of lost time.
-Amount reimbursed to the Employer will be capped at the amount paid to the Residential Counselor by the workers' comp carrier.

-When an eligible Residential Counselor is physically injured on the job, as determined by Massachusetts General Laws, Chapter 152, health insurance will be provided by the Agency, not to exceed six (6) months; such insurance coverage will be of the same type and at the same level (including co-payment) as when the injury occurred.
+Any Residential Counselor remaining out of work for more than twentyone (21) days must reimburse the Employer for any time paid by the Employer during the first five (5) days of lost time.
+Amount reimbursed to the Employer will be capped at the amount paid to the Residential Counselor by the workers' comp carrier. - When an eligible Residential Counselor is physically injured on the job, as determined by Massachusetts General Laws, Chapter 152, health insurance will be provided by the Agency, not to exceed six (6) months; such insurance coverage will be of the same type and at the same level (including co-payment) as when the injury occurred.
 All job related injuries must be reported to the Residential Counselor's supervisor as soon as possible and provide the supervisor with the necessary information on the alleged incident.
 Both parties agree to support a work hardening program structured to return the Residential Counselor back to their position as soon as practical.
 As part of this effort, the Residential Counselor agrees to furnish the Agency with any and all necessary medical information in an effort to return to work.

 No Residential Counselor is permitted to pyramid time off under this or any other applicable article in this contract.
-In addition, if FMLA qualified, the first 12 weeks of a Residential Counselor's leave will be pursuant to the FMLA.
+In addition any leave taken under this Article shall run concurrently with the FMLA and PFML.

 All Residential Counselors on Workers' Compensation must continue to make their co-pays to the Employer in a timely manner.
 Failure to make payments could jeopardize the Employees' continuation on the health care plan.
-All Residential counselors agree to reimburse the Employer for any payments made on behalf of the Employee in accordance with State and Federal law
+All Residential counselors agree to reimburse the Employer for any payments made on behalf of the Employee in accordance with State and Federal law.